 Selected Poor Knights Islands Dive Sites

-Northern Arch: to 60 meters (200 feet), steep walls, huge range of colorful invertebrates and fish, resident stingrays, 10-30 meter (35-100 feet) visibility, experienced level
+Northern Arch: to 60 meters (200 feet), steep walls, a huge range of colorful invertebrates and fish, resident stingrays, 10-30 meter (35-100 feet) visibility, experienced level

 Middle Arch: to 20 meters (66 feet), schools of demoiselles, moray eels, perch, grouper, Bernie’s Cave is to the left, 10-30 meter (35-100 foot) visibility, all levels

 Red Baron Caves: to 25 meters (82 feet), arches and rocky outcrops, very colorful hydroids, sponges, anemones, corals, nudibranchs, 10-30 meter (35-100 foot) visibility, all levels

 Nursery Cove: to 18 meters (60 feet), many juvenile fish, good for snorkeling, “The Labyrinth” is off the southern point, 10-30 meter (35-100 foot) visibility, all levels